outkst/CS1555TermProject/README.md

   * [X] The email title should be "**[CS1555] Project milestone 2 submission**".
   * [X] Insert a link to the repository.
   * [X] Insert the GitHub commit ID (40-character string / SHA-1 hash).

+### Milestone 3: Bringing It All Together (Due: August 4 @ 11:59PM)

+1. [ ] Create a Java driver program to demonstrate the FaceSpace database by calling all of the created methods from Milestone 2.
+  * [ ] Rewrite the methods to take input parameters.
+  * [ ] Remove the input Scanner object from the methods and place it in the driver program.
+      * The driver will ask for the input, and pass to the methods.
+2. [ ] Create at least one JUnit test for each method in DatabaseConnections.java
+3. [X] Create a commit labeled "**Milestone 3 submission**" and push it to the repository.
+4. [X] Send an email to nlf4@pitt.edu and weg21@pitt.edu:
+  * [X] The email title should be "**[CS1555] Project milestone 3 submission**".
+  * [X] Insert a link to the repository.
+  * [X] Insert the GitHub commit ID (40-character string / SHA-1 hash).